DevMountain/redux-drills/README.md

 ### Drill-2 (Display guest list)

-Building on the work you did in drill-1, you will not connect a component to the store so that you can display the guest list.
+Building on the work you did in drill-1, you will now connect a component to the store so that you can display the guest list.

   * `npm install`
   * Install `redux` and `react-redux`.